mathspp/mathspp/pages/02.blog/02.problems/p063-arbitrarily-many-primes-in-arbitrarily-big-intervals/item.md

 I will think of a positive integer $k$.
-Now, your job is to come up with another positive integer $n_0$ such that, if I pick a number $n$ greater than $n_0$, you can always find an interval of size $n$ that contains $k$ integers.
+Now, your job is to come up with another positive integer $n_0$ such that, if I pick a number $n$ greater than $n_0$, you can always find an interval of size $n$ that contains $k$ primes.

 For example, if I thought of $k = 5$, you _could not_ pick $n_0 = 4$.
 Why not?